-Payments are managed by Kingdom and can be made by the following ways:
+Payments are managed by LAS and can be made by the following ways:

 What if I have a problem or don’t feel I’ve been treated fairly?

-If you have a problems making a payment you must contact Kingdom directly on 0333 313 1222 and NOT the council (Streetscene).
+If you have a problems making a payment you must contact LAS directly on 0333 313 1222 and NOT the council (Streetscene).

 How can I support this work?

 Residents are encouraged to report in areas that they feel would benefit from a patrol, or any information that will assist in keeping our borough free from littering and dog fouling.

 Tell us any information regarding dog fouling and flytipping -

 Find out more about LAS (part of Kingdom Services group)